JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 fingers unfastening his bandage, and extracting his gag.
 He looked in amazement at two respectable strangers, and faintly articulated, “What does it mean?”
-The two respectable strangers looked back, and said, “Exactly the question we were going to ask YOU.”
+The two respectable strangers looked back, and said, “Exactly the question we were going to ask _You_.”

 The inevitable explanation followed.
 No!
 Let me be scrupulously particular.
 Sal volatile and water followed, to compose dear